Python Style Guide | How to Write Neat and Impressive Python Code

 Whitespaces in your Python Code

 Whitespaces are often ignored as a trivial aspect when writing beautiful code.
-But using whitespaces correctly can increase the readability of the code by leaps and bounds.
-They help prevent the code statement and expressions from getting too crowded.
-This inevitably helps the readers to go over the code with ease.
+However, using whitespaces correctly can increase the readability of the code by leaps and bounds.
+They help prevent the code statements and expressions from getting too crowded, which inevitably helps the readers review the code easily.

 Key points